 “I let my emotions get the best of me.
 I’m sorry for doing that.”

 That’s polite of him, but it’s also a sharp contrast to the message we’ve been hearing in MLB ads all October.
 Anybody watching postseason baseball has seen the “We Play Loud” commercial about 10,000 times already.
 Bregman is one its stars.
 He’s also one of the most interesting young players in the game — the possible AL MVP and always sharp with a clever quip.

 As much as MLB is trying to get fans (and even some players) to ditch some of the old-school unwritten rules mentality that would get Bregman thrown at in his next at-bat (he wasn’t), it’s obvious some long-time baseball people are clinging to tradition.

 In this case, Bregman was called out specifically by two players who have had their own big moments in October — ex-Red Sox and Indians star Mike Napoli and ex-Giants and Nationals slugger Michael Morse.

 Morse, it’s worth noting, had his career ended after he sustained a concussion during the Bryce Harper-Hunter Strickland a few years back between the Nats and Giants, who Morse played for at that point.
 That brawl was because Harper admired an October homer a little too long for Strickland’s liking and Harper paid for it a couple of years later.

-Bregman might not get his unwritten-rules punishment for this right away, not in Game 6 of the World Series, but it might come one day.
+Bregman might not get his unwritten-rules punishment for this right away, not in the World Series, but it might come one day.

 More from Yahoo Sports: